nodeschool/amsterdam/presentations/nodejs-interactive/markdown/introduction.md

 - how this looks like on a map is pretty awesome
 - and wouldn't be possible without all hard working volunteers who do an amazing job making this happen
-- which brings me to the volunteers of today
+- which brings me to the mentors of this morning

 ### Your mentors